angelatackett/Intro-to-Programming---JAVA---CMIS141/README.md

-# Intro-to-Programming---JAVA---CMIS141
+# Intro to Programming --JAVA-- CMIS141

-Progression through learning Java through UMGC conventional learning path
+## My personal progression of learning Java through Unviersity of Maryland's conventional learning path.

++ Disclaimer: All work committed to this repository is my own original work.